 Prickly pear cactus fruit can vary from golden orange and green to hot pink.

 Most prickly pears are sold without the spines.
 If yours has the spines, you definitely want to find these with the spines (aka giant thorns) removed.
-The thorns are hard to remove, and they hurt if you accidentally prick yourself with one.
+The thorns are hard to remove and hurt if you accidentally prick yourself with one.
 Wear thick gloves and use tweezers or pliers to remove them.

 I store my prickly pear syrup in an air-tight jar.
 You can also keep it in an air-tight storage container.